nitheesh-me/test-project/docs/project1_17.typ

 = Introduction

-The goal of this project is to analyze, document, and improve the existing Rudra's Subscription Service (RSS) Reader.
+The goal of this project is to analyze, document, and improve the existing **Rudra's Subscription Service (RSS) Reader**.
 The project involves reverse engineering the current codebase, identifying design smells and code metrics, and implementing refactoring strategies.
-The project aims to improve the maintainability, readability, and performance of the RSS Reader.
+The project aims to improve the maintainability, readability, and performance of the RSS Reader while applying software engineering principles learned in the course.
-#todo("Still to be finalized")

 = Project Objectives